Haivision/srt/docs/AccessControl.md

 # SRT Access Control Guidelines

-When an SRT connection is being established, peers interchange the handshake packets.
-Each handshake, in particular, may contain a passphrase and a field called StreamID (see `SRTO_STREAMID` in [API.md](API.md)).
-This field can have a length of up to 512 bytes, and is intended to control access to a stream to be transmitted.
+## Motivation

+One of the information that can be interchanged when the connection is being established in SRT is "stream id", which can be used in caller-listener connection layout, and it's a string of maximum 512 characters set on the caller side and able to be retrieved at the listener side on the newly accepted socket through a socket option (see `SRTO_STREAMID` in [API.md](API.md)).

 Since SRT version 1.3.3 a callback can be registered on the listener socket, for an application to make decisions on incoming caller connections.
-In particular, the application can retrieve and check the Stream ID, provided by the caller.
-The application can allow or deny a certain connection and select a custom passphrase depending on the user requesting the desired resource (e.g. a live stream).
+This callback is provided, among others, with the value of Stream ID from the incoming connection.
+Basing on this information, the application can accept or reject the connection, select desired data stream, or set appropriate passphrase for the connection.

+## Purpose

 The stream ID value can be used as free-form, but there is a recommended protocol so that all SRT users speak the same language here.
 The intent of the protocol is:

 - maintain distinction from a "readable name" in a free form
 - interpret some typical data in the key-value style